-In conclusion, justification is both a one-time occurrence and a lifelong process.
+Justification is a lifelong process that begins with baptism.
 We are initially justified by grace through faith and baptism at a particular point in our lives.
 After we are justified, we continue in this state by obedience to God.
 If we mortally sin by purposely disobeying God, we enter a state of spiritual death.
-When in a state of spiritual death, the only way to be reconciled is by real contrition, the amendment to change one’s ways, and confession to a priest.
+When in a state of spiritual death, the only way to be reconciled to God and the Church is by real contrition and confession to a priest.

 CCC, 2042.